srimugunthan/data-analyst-crewAI/dataanalyst-agent-crewAI/README.md

-# Newproj Crew
+# Data analyst agent using crewAI

 This is a dockerized usage of crewAI for creating a data analysis agent.
 For data analyst code automaton the Original code was used from this blog post: https://medium.com/@manaranjanp/building-a-collaborative-ai-agent-framework-for-automated-eda-using-crewai-351478b424ce

-Additional steps and modifications were done over the original code.
+Following Additional steps and modifications were done over the original code:
+- Added another crew for data cleaning
+- Dockerised the whole project to avoid any crewAI installation issues on mac
+- Few miscell changes ( the REPL tool, comment out agentops etc)

 ### Customizing and building